xinjin/course-adv-net/assignments/assignment1.md

 ### Deliverables

-- Parallel Connections:
+- Parallel Connections
   - Script/code for running the parallel connections using iperf3.
   - One plot and answers to the three questions.
 Put into a single pdf
-- RTT:
+- RTT
   - Script/code for running the connections to the different servers.
   - One plot and answers to the three questions.
 Put into the same pdf as above.
-- Wireshark:
+- Wireshark
   - Two screenshots and answers to the five questions (three and two).
 Put into the same pdf as above.

 **Summarize:**